FIBA U20 Women's EuroBasket

-The FIBA U20 Women's EuroBasket is the new name for the FIBA U20 Women's European Championship, originally known as the FIBA Europe Under-20 Championship for Women.
-It is a women's youth basketball competition that was inaugurated with the 2000 edition.
-Until 2004 it was held biannually, but from 2005 onwards it is held every year.
-The current champions are Spain.
+The FIBA U20 Women's EuroBasket, formerly the FIBA U20 Women's European Championship, and originally the FIBA Europe Under-20 Championship for Women, is an annual youth basketball competition contested by under-20 women's national teams from FIBA Europe.

+The inaugural tournament was in 2000 and was held biennially until 2004.
+Since 2005, the competition has been played every year.